junxit/us-congress-bills-115/metadata.md

 - 2017-05-24 — Motion to reconsider laid on the table Agreed to without objection.
 - 2017-05-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 277). (text: CR 5/23/2017 H4477-4478)
 - 2017-05-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 277).(text: CR 5/23/2017 H4477-4478)
+- 2017-05-25 — Received in the Senate and Read twice and referred to the Committee on Armed Services.